 - Diamond Jubilee Cottage Hospital, Hinckley – 1899

 - Freemasons Hall, London Road, Leicester – 1909

 - Orthopaedic Department, Leicester Royal Infirmary – 1909

 - Masonic Hall, Coalville – 1927

 - Freemasons Hall, Hinckley – 1928

 - Royal Masonic Benevolent Institution (RMBI) Home Devonshire Court, Oadby – 1965

-To conclude his lecture, a short film was shown of the laying of the Foundation Stone of Devonshire Court by the M.W. the Grand Master the Right Honourable The Earl of Scarborough in 1965.
+To conclude his lecture, a short film was shown of the laying of the Foundation Stone of Devonshire Court by the M.W. the Grand Master the Right Honourable The Earl of Scarbrough in 1965.
 This event was originally filmed on 8mm film by Bro.
 Richard Dilworth, Past Master of the Lodge of Research which has recently been digitised and for the first time in over 50 years was once again shown to members of the lodge.

 The Master of Lodge, V.W.Bro.
 Michael Wilson, thanked W.Bro.
 Andy Green saying; “Your lecture was excellent and you kept your audience most attentive.”

 The next meeting of the Lodge is on Monday 27th March at 6pm at Freemasons’ Hall, Leicester where W.Bro.
 Anthony Wood on ‘Interesting Freemasons in Leicestershire and Rutland’.